 FEBS Excellence Awards are intended to support research projects in the molecular life sciences from early-career group leaders.
 They are granted over three years and amount to €100,000.
 The FEBS Excellence Award is a support to be used exclusively to purchase small equipment (for a maximum of €15,000) and/or consumables related to the project; salaries, stipendia and overheads cannot be paid for by the Award.

 The FEBS Excellence Award is awarded in support of or in connection with the Awardee’s research project in accordance with the terms of the Project Proposal, as set out in 9b.

 Applicants should be scientists who have obtained their PhD degree within the past six years.
-However, duly justified career breaks such as compulsory national service, ill-health, and parental leave may be taken into account.
+However, duly justified career breaks such as compulsory national service, ill-health, and parental leave of 18 months per child may be taken into account.

 Applicants must be employed in a salaried capacity as a group leader by the Host Institution (a Host Institution means a university or a research centre), irrespective of the origin of the funding sources, for at least one year prior to the submission of their Project Proposal to FEBS.
 Candidates must have secured future financial support at the Host Institution for the entire 3-year duration of the Award.

 Host Institutions must be established in a country with a FEBS Constituent Society.

 Applicants must have a current membership of a FEBS Constituent Society.

 FEBS Excellence Awards are not granted to scientists who have been recipients of a FEBS Long-Term Fellowship preceding their current employment if the Host Institution is the same.